Martian (The War of the Worlds): In the novel

-Evidence of a second race of Martian appear in the dominant race's cylindrical transport vessels, presumably for use as their food supply while in transit; however, they are all killed before the Martians reach Earth.
-These secondary Martians are bipedal, nearly 6 ft tall and have "round, erect heads, and large eyes in flinty sockets"; however, their fragile physical structure, made up of weak skeletons and muscles, would have been broken by Earth's heavier gravitational pull.
+Evidence of a second race of Martians appears in the dominant race's cylindrical transport vessels, presumably for use as their food supply while in transit; however, they are all killed before the Martians reach Earth.
+These secondary Martians are bipedal, nearly 6 ft tall, with "round, erect heads, and large eyes in flinty sockets"; however, their fragile physical structure, made up of weak skeletons and muscles, would have been broken by Earth's heavier gravitational pull.
 It is possible that these creatures are not native Martians, but similar to the Selenites described in Wells's other interplanetary work, The First Men in the Moon.

 Based on their physical features, the Martians might be the descendants of a species similar to human beings, that evolution has reduced to only a large brain and head and two groupings of eight tentacles (hands).
-They are described as sluggish under terrestrial gravity, which is roughly three times stronger than that of Mars.
+They are described as sluggish under terrestrial gravity, which is roughly three times as strong as that of Mars.
 It is reported that several Martians attempt to "stand" on their tentacles, implying that they are capable of locomotion in this manner while in Mars' lighter gravity, but not on Earth.

 Communication between the Martians is never made evident, but the narrator, as he sees Martians working together without audible means, concludes that they use telepathy.
 He makes mention of a "queer hooting" sound but attributes it to the exhalation of air before fatally transfusing blood from their human victims.
-Some evidence of audible communication is associated with the Martian Fighting Machine, which is described emitting siren-like "Aloo, aloo" calls, and the repeated "Ulla, ulla" call (similar to a cry of alarm or despair) that echoes throughout London after the mass death from bacterial infection of the Martians.
+Some evidence of audible communication is associated with the Martian Fighting Machine, which is described with onomatopoeias, emitting siren-like "Aloo, aloo" calls, and the repeated "Ulla, ulla, ulla, ulla" call (similar to Ululation, however used as a cry of despair) that echoes throughout London after the mass death from bacterial infection of the Martians.

 Despite their advancement, the Martians' technology lacks the wheel, and it is implied they are ignorant of disease and decomposition.
 It is theorized that their advanced technology eliminated whatever indigenous diseases were present on Mars, and so they no longer remembered their effects.
-Ultimately, their lack of knowledge or preparation against any bacteria indigenous to Earth, causes their destruction here (though the epilogue states they may have successfully invaded Venus) by what Wells described as "putrefactive bacteria," which digests organic materials upon death.
+Ultimately, their lack of knowledge or preparation against any bacteria indigenous to Earth causes their destruction here (though the epilogue states they may have successfully invaded Venus) by what Wells described as "putrefactive bacteria," which digests organic materials upon death.

 In other adaptations

 Most adaptations of H.G.
 Wells' novel incorporate Martians as the invading race.
 A few draw upon their description from the original novel.
 Examples include the infamous radio adaptation, as well as musical version, and Pendragon film adaptations.

 Most versions of the Martians differ from Wells' version.
-Despite a lack of verbal language in the novel (except the battle cry, "Aloo"), for example, many versions give them one nevertheless.
+Despite a lack of verbal language in the novel (except the battle cry, "Aloo", and the dying cry, "Ulla"), for example, many versions give them one nevertheless.